Skip to main content

 Check your local soil temperature right now

-Enter your ZIP code to see real-time 2-inch soil temperatures from the nearest USDA or NOAA monitoring station, and find out if your fall overseeding window is open.
+Enter your city or ZIP code to see real-time 2-inch soil temperatures from the nearest USDA or NOAA monitoring station, and find out if your fall overseeding window is open.

 Fall is the single best time of year to overseed a cool-season lawn.
 Not a marginal improvement over spring.
 The best window, period.
 University turfgrass programs from Michigan to North Carolina converge on this point, and the reason is a convergence of conditions that only line up once a year: soil still warm from summer, air cooling into the comfortable range for seedling growth, and weed pressure on the decline rather than the rise.